kazemmit/Steganography/README.md

 **MessageLength**: it should be an integer number which determines the message length in bit.

+***output***:
-**output**: this project creates the stego version of the input image in the same path of the input image, but with different names for different used methods like below:
+This project creates the stego version of the input image in the same path of the input image, but with different names for different used methods like below:

 * LSB: imageName.LSB.bmp